CAIDA/libbgpstream/docs/doxygen/static/tools.md

 Note, future versions of `cors-ft-aggregate` will directly support filters such as this to greatly improve processing speed.

-@todo extend to allow to write out to binary again
-@todo respect the tuple classes for reaggregation (currently classes are discarded).
-@todo add a BPF-like filter

 cors-ft-timeseries.pl {#tool_timeseries}
 ==================